dannyvankooten/www.dannyvankooten.com/src/content/blog/2024-06-22-migrating-doctrine-database-sqlite-to-mysql.md

 The first few searches lead me to SQLite's `.dump` command[^2], which dumps the entire database (including table structure and indices) to a text file.
 This approach requires you to manually edit out the differences between SQLite and MySQL in SQL syntax, but this seemed a bit tedious to me.
 Surely there must be a better way, especially when using Doctrine?

-In the end I came up with a reasonably short bash script which succesfully creates the MySQL database structure and copies over all data from the SQLite database with minimal downtime.
+In the end I came up with a reasonably short bash script which successfully creates the MySQL database structure and copies over all data from the SQLite database with minimal downtime.
 In this post I'll walk you through the script, so that you can hopefully modify and use it for your own needs.

 ### Setting up the bash script